AfroStorm/Task-Management-API/blueprint.md

 - Maybe change the task owner to task manager and change the task manager field in the user profile to task holder or something similar

 - Restructure the tests and the actual code (make them consice, intuitive and omit redundancies).
+- Remove the conversion from ordered to regular dict within the serializer tests of all tests, keep sorting algorythm though.

 - after restructuring the tests do a final check for any typos or grammatical errors